forrestcoward/forrestcoward.github.io/powershell-find-and-replace.md

 This find and replace function will preserve end of line semantics and will not strip the BOM from UTF-8 files.
 Note that if you are dealing with UTF-8 files without BOMs, this will not be sufficient because ```Get-FileEncoding``` will detect the file as ASCII.

-However, According to the [Unicode standard](http://www.unicode.org/versions/Unicode5.0.0/ch02.pdf), the BOM for UTF-8 files is not recommended:
+Do note that according to the [Unicode standard](http://www.unicode.org/versions/Unicode5.0.0/ch02.pdf), the BOM for UTF-8 files is not recommended:

 ```
 2.6 Encoding Schemes